Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 Incidence of the Disease

 About one third of the world's population are infected by Toxoplasma, with the percentage being much higher in some countries and much lower in others.
 The majority of these people exhibit no obvious effects of the infection.
-However, a number of researchers suspect that the parasite may be altering some people's behavior.
+A number of researchers suspect that the parasite may be altering some people's behavior, however.

 Although the connection between Toxoplasma in the human brain and behavior changes isn't confirmed, the list of observations that support this connection is growing.
 Some of the observations are based on lab experiments.
 Others are based on epidemiology studies in which researchers record Toxoplasma levels in people's bodies as well as their disease states, behavior traits, or other aspects of their lives.